 Martyna Poznańska is an interdisciplinary artist who works with different media across disciplines, building connections between the intangible medium of sound and solid matter.
-This includes the practice of listening and field recording in tangent to working with various visual tools such as video, installation, her own body, and drawing.
-In recent years she engages her practice in environmental and political issues focusing on the relationship between the human body and the ‘body of nature’ and how it could be transformed.
+This includes the practice of active listening and field recording in tangent to working with various visual tools such as video, installation, her own body, and drawing, as well as listening workshops and soundwalks.
+Responding to the climate crises related issues, she has been exploring the symbiotic relations between human and non-human beings, the their endless entanglements.

 While doing her magister degree in Spanish Language and Literature at Jagiellonian University in Krakow, she attended Experimental Voice Laboratory of Olga Szwajgier.
 Afterwards Poznańska studied Sound Art at the University of the Arts, London (LCC/UAL).
 In 2016 she obtained an MA in Sound Studies at the Universität der Künste Berlin (UdK).

 Regarding any questions, requests and possible doubts, please contact me at: